XiaojingGeorgeZhang/OBCA/README.md

 Paper describing the theory can be found [here](http://arxiv.org/abs/1711.03449).

+*Note*: A version of OBCA specialized for autonomous parking can be found [H-OBCA](https://github.com/XiaojingGeorgeZhang/H-OBCA).

 ## Short Description
 OBCA is a novel method for formulating collision avoidance constraints.
 It provides a smooth reformulation of collision avoidance constraints, allowing the use of generic non-linear optimization solvers.